Valencia (song)

-Valencia is a pasodoble song composed by José Padilla for the 1924 Zarzuela La bien amada and included in the 1926 silent film Valencia, with lyrics translated by Lucien Boyer, Jacques Charles, and Clifford Grey.
-Recorded by Paul Whiteman & his Orchestra, it became one of the biggest hits of 1926, topping the charts for 11-weeks beginning March 30, 1926.
+"Valencia" is a pasodoble song composed by José Padilla for the 1924 zarzuela La bien amada and included in the 1926 silent film Valencia, with lyrics translated by Lucien Boyer, Jacques Charles, and Clifford Grey.
+Recorded by Paul Whiteman & his Orchestra, it became one of the biggest hits of 1926, topping the charts for 11 weeks beginning March 30, 1926.

 In popular culture

-Other popular recordings in 1926 were by Ben Selvin & His Orchestra (vocal by Irving Kaufman); The Revelers; Ross Gorman; and Jesse Crawford.
-That year Carlos Gardel recorded Valencia with different lyrics, as Maestro Padilla frequently worked in Buenos Aires.
+Other popular recordings in 1926 were by Ben Selvin & His Orchestra (vocals by Irving Kaufman), The Revelers, Ross Gorman, and Jesse Crawford.
+That year Carlos Gardel recorded "Valencia" with different lyrics, as Maestro Padilla frequently worked in Buenos Aires.